mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 1. Update the election modal constructor service to parse out the new contest type from the election data file, updating and adding to the interfaces as necessary
 2. Create a new component for the contest type (`npx ng generate component foo-contest`) and move it into the `src/app/components/` directory in its own folder like the others
 3. Update `home.module.ts`, adding the new component to the `entryComponents` and `declarations` array
-4. Update `home.page.html`, adding a conditional for the new contest type, which loads the new component and passes in the contest object accordingly
+4. Update `home.page.html`, adding an `*ngIf` conditional for the new contest type, which loads the new component and passes in the contest object accordingly (_tip: launch the application with some boilerplate text just to make sure it loads as expected for the given contest type_)
-5. Build the necessary template and logic for the new contest into that contest's component
+5. Build the necessary template and logic for the new contest into that contest's new component

+### Adding a new modal

+> todo: write some docs for this

 ## Running the Application